-As a Research Technician in this lab, you will be a part of an exciting state-of-art internationally recognized tissue and cellular engineering research program in the area of musculoskeletal research, with a specific focus on cartilage and bone.
+As a Research Technician in this lab, the incumbent will be a part of an exciting state-of-art internationally recognized tissue and cellular engineering research program in the area of musculoskeletal research, with a specific focus on cartilage and bone.
 The position is supported by a funded project and the Research Technician will work under the direct supervision of the senior scientists on the project.
-The candidate will manage cell and tissue cultures and assess cell proliferation, differentiation and metabolism, using RT_PCR, biochemistry, histology, immunohistochemistry and immunofluorescence (from sample preparation, to sectioning, to staining), etc. A major focus of the research will be on development of 3D microphysiological constructs maintained in unique bioreactor systems and scaffolds developed in the lab.
+The incumbent will manage cell and tissue cultures and assess cell proliferation, differentiation, and metabolism using RT_PCR, biochemistry, histology, immunohistochemistry, and immunofluorescence (from sample preparation, to sectioning, to staining, etc).
+A major focus of the research will be on the development of 3D microphysiological constructs maintained in unique bioreactor systems and scaffolds developed in the lab.

 Cover letter should describe research experience, long-term career goals, and why you would be a good fit for this position.

 This is position is subject to funding.

 About University of Pittsburgh

 Founded in 1787, the same year the U.S. Constitution was signed, the University of Pittsburgh is one of the oldest institutions of higher education in the United States.
 One of three state-related research universities in Pennsylvania, Pitt is a member of the Association of American Universities (AAU), which comprises 62 preeminent doctorate-granting research institutions in North America.